DarthSadist/cloud-local-n8n-flowise/README.md

 - **n8n**: https://n8n.your-domain.xxx
 - **Flowise**: https://flowise.your-domain.xxx

-Login credentials will be displayed at the end of the installation process.
+Login credentials for n8n, Flowise, and PostgreSQL will be displayed at the end of the installation process and saved in `.env`.

 ## Project structure